12 Best Places to Stay in Thailand for Families in 2026

 Pai’s a small town tucked up in the mountains of Northern Thailand—and it’s nothing like the Thailand you see on glossy postcards.
 No beaches.
 No palm trees.
 No full moon parties.

 Instead, you’ll find misty rice fields, cool mornings, rolling green hills, and wooden houses lining quiet roads.
-It’s peaceful, simple, and just a little bit magical.
+It’s peaceful and simple.

 Quick facts about Pai: